 Chris received a Bachelor's of Music Education and a Master's Degree in Choral Conducting from the UMKC Conservatory of Music and Dance.
 His graduate research focus was the performance practice of early Baroque choral singing in the French and Italian styles.
 Chris has studied with Eph Eely, Charles Robinson, Ryan Board, William Dehning, Peter Bagley and Jerry McCoy.
 He also served as adjunct faculty at the Conservatory teaching choral arranging, and at Blue River Community College as a professor of voice.

 At Lee’s Summit High, Mr. Munce has lead his choirs to performances at the Piccolo Spoleto Festival in Charleston, SC, the Missouri Music Educators Convention, Alice Tulley Hall at Lincoln Center and on a Masterclass with the multiple Grammy Award winning vocal group Chanticleer.
-Chris is also Director of Music at Central United Methodist Church in KC's Brookside Neighborhood.
 He has been an active private voice instructor since 1999.
 Mr. Munce is married to Beth, a soprano and voice teacher.
-They live in Lee's Summit with their two children, Clara (10) and Colin (6).
+They live in Lee's Summit with their two children, Clara (10) and Colin (7).